ibm-cloud-docs/openwhisk/openwhisk_cloudant.md

 ```
 {: pre}

-The example can be used to create an Action sequence to read the changed document and call your existing Actions.
-Remember to disable any Rules that are no longer valid, and create new ones by using the Action sequence pattern.
+The example can be used to create an action sequence to read the changed document and call your existing actions.
+Remember to disable any rules that are no longer valid, and create new ones by using the action sequence pattern.